DongGuk-Seo/zoom_clone/README.md

-# Zoommm
+# Xoom

-Zoom Clone using NodeJS, WebRTC and Websockets.
+Zoom clone using NodeJS, WebRTC and Websockets.